December 1, 2020

 CDC recommends NO travel if you’ve had COVID-19 because you can be reinfected (especially if you are within 90 days of recovery) and the vaccine has not been proven to stop the spread.
 Macron of France is now infected.
 Bethlehem and the West Bank in Israel are locked down until January 2 and are not accepting holiday tourists.

-Moderna vaccine is approved for ER use by the FDA Advisory Council at 2 PM today.
+Moderna vaccine is approved for emergency use by the FDA Advisory Council at 2 PM today.
 It may prevent transmission, which the Pfizer vaccine cannot.

 Several states including WA are told today that we will receive 40% less vaccines than originally promised, no explanation is given.
 Pfizer confirms with CNN that 1 million doses are in their warehouse but they don’t have instruction from the WH on where to ship them.
 Pfizer later says this accounts for the 40% reduction at state level.